 About Spotted Lanternflies

-West Virginians should be on the lookout for a new invasive insect pest, the spotted lanternfly (ycorma delicatula), which attacks several host plants such as grapes, hops, and various fruit and timber trees.
+West Virginians should continue to be on the lookout for a new invasive insect pest, the spotted lanternfly (ycorma delicatula), which attacks several host plants such as grapes, hops, and various fruit and timber trees.
 Native to Asia, this pest was first detected in Pennsylvania in the fall of 2014.
-Even though, the spotted lanternfly is not known to occur in West Virginia, the insect has been spreading and is now confirmed in 13 counties in southeastern Pennsylvania and in New Castle County, Delaware.
+However, it has since spread to 14 counties in southeastern Pennsylvania, as well as counties in Virginia, Delaware, Maryland and New Jersey.
+The presence of spotted lanternfly in West Virginia was confirmed in Berkeley County in November 2019.

 Spotted Lanternfly Description